truenas/documentation/content/Alerts/_index.md

 ---

 TrueCommand allows for user notification based on custom defined alerts for connected TrueNAS systems.
-Method of alert notifications as well as theming of alerts in the TrueCommand interface can be user customized.
+Method of alert notifications as well as themeing of alerts in the TrueCommand interface can be user customized.

 ## Contents